These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 },

-Install karma-ng-html2js-preprocessor
+Install karma-ng-html2js-preprocessor:

 npm install karma-ng-html2js-preprocessor --save-dev